jasonfina27/test/README.md

 # Solana Spot Trading Agent

-This repository demonstrates a simple Node.js trading agent that uses a basic AI model to trade Solana tokens on the Jupiter aggregator. **Only spot trading is used.** No leverage or perpetuals are involved.
+This repository demonstrates a simple Node.js trading agent that uses a basic AI model to identify opportunities on Solana tokens.
+The current code simulates trades against live prices fetched from Jupiter but **does not place real orders**.
+Only spot prices are considered and there is no leverage.

 ## Features

-- Fetches SOL price data from Jupiter's public API
+- Fetches token prices from Jupiter's public API
 - Trains a linear regression model using `ml-regression`
-- Makes buy/sell decisions based on predicted price movements
+- Makes simulated buy/sell decisions based on predicted price movements
-- Executes swaps through Jupiter using `@jup-ag/core` and `@solana/web3.js`
+- Tracks a portfolio in memory to demonstrate results

 ## Setup